LittleGreyCells/escheme/README.md

 functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.

 Abelson and Sussman's SICP* in Ch5 describes an explicit control evalutor for scheme.
 That material provided the impetus for escheme.
-The name escheme is derived from "ece-scheme", which is unfortunately a mouthful, so it was shortened to "escheme."
+The name escheme is derived from "ece-scheme", which is unfortunately a mouthful, so it was shortened.
 It is not related to emacs or eLisp in any way.

 The escheme interpreter implementation takes SICP's explicit control evaluator and extends it beyond its simple core, adding a number of